MafaldaSFerreira/physalia_adaptation_course-2024/02_day2/Tutorial_Day2_PopGen.md

 ```bash
 vcftools --vcf populations_2lin_random/populations.snps.vcf --weir-fst-pop documents/pop_canada40.txt --weir-fst-pop documents/pop_greenland40.txt  --out FST/fst_2lin_win --fst-window-size 100000 --fst-window-step 100000
 ```
-In fact, window estimates are a practical way to summarize data and to reduce the number of datapoints to handle, which can be problematic for plotting (visualization).
+In fact, window estimates are a practical way to summarize data and to reduce the number of data points to handle, which can be problematic for plotting (visualization).
+Windowed estimates will reduce the effects of single SNPs on the overall signal and will thus capture the trend in the F<sub>ST</sub> signal.

-Now, to visualise the results, we recommend that you download the file from the server to your own computer using [Filezilla](https://filezilla-project.org).
+Now, to visualize the results, we recommend that you download the file from the server to your own computer using [FileZilla](https://filezilla-project.org).
 It is better to download the whole folder `02-day2`, so that you always work with the same folder/file names and hierarchy as the rest of the group.

 On your local computer, in RStudio, set your working directory to the target directory by using `setwd("/path/to/02-day2")`.

 To create a Manhattan plot, there are great packages like [QQMan](https://cran.r-project.org/web/packages/qqman/vignettes/qqman.html) and others.

-Or you can also use the R package `ggplot2` ~~if you have a few chromosomes~~:
+Or you can also use the R package `ggplot2`:
 ```R
 # load package
 library(ggplot2)